ParulM33/parulmital_2511909_part2_kpi_experiment/outputs/recommendation_memo.md

-Proceed with launch, with guardrail monitoring in place.
+Proceed with launch, with guardrail monitoring in place, heavily supported by proactive mitigation and continuous validation.